 A lack of understanding is the perfect scenario for scam artists to con you.
 Make sure you have the confidence to speak up and understand the business side of the industry.
 Also, if you do want to move into another avenue, you will have the knowledge to apply to your new venture.
 College graduates who specialised in business will be much more clued up.

 It is widely known that many fashion models have started a degree during their career.
 Whether this is alongside their modelling jobs or they decide to take a break, striving for academic success is brave, inspirational and sensible.
 However, the important aspect to remember is that they graduated from high school.
 If they hadn’t the following opportunities would not have been available to them.
 College dropouts will have fewer, if any, university courses available to them.

 Both American models Christy Turlington and Karlie Kloss are perfect examples of individuals who decided to return to school.
 Both chose New York University in the United States as their stomping ground and are a inspiration to young models.
 Karlie admits it’s hard work yet she is investing in her future.
 Famously, she left Victoria’s Secret to begin her studies.
 Christy earned a B.A. in Comparative Religion and Eastern Philosophy and went on to do a Masters at 40.
 It’s never too late.

 Make Your Own Journey

 We’ve established that a traditional degree and the uni lifestyle is not for everyone.
 Some people hate studying and do not like the idea of getting into such a big debt.
 However, take time to consider lots of possibilities that compliment your modelling aspirations.
 Nowadays more and more people take the freelance route and juggle various professions.
 It is a great time to mould a career tailored to you.
 It will also take a lot of hard work and set backs but will 100% be worth it.
-We repeat do not drop out of school.
+We repeat do not drop out of college or school.